 If you have plyboard under your existing felt, then each board will need to inspected for rot or distortion and replaced as required.
 Plyboards are usually long-lasting and durable so shouldn’t need replacing unless subject to water for a period of time.

 If you have close-boarded decking (a particularly strong type of board) under the felt, then it shouldn’t need replacing unless you want a fibreglass roof covering.

-Here is a pro tip from an experienced roofing contractor with over 20 years experience:
+Here is a pro tip from an experienced roofing contractor with over 20 years of experience:

-check the roof for any dips, bowing or pools of water.
-This is usually the result of a failed decking board and it will need to be replaced.
+Check the roof for any dips, bowing or pools of water.
+This is usually the result of a failed decking board that will need to be replaced.
 If it isn’t then rainwater will pool on the new roof and potentially shorten its lifespan.

-Below is a table exploring our personal opinion of the most popular types of roof covering (bitumen, asphalt, rubber and fibreglass).
+Below is a table exploring our personal opinion of the best types of flat roof covering (bitumen, asphalt, rubber and fibreglass).

 We suggest you have a think about what is most important to you and how this fits in with your budget.

 |Rubber: 1 Piece||8/10||25-40 yrs||7/10||10/10||8/10|